gitBouncer/Ufonet--The-Funniest-DDOS/README.md

 Create your own botnet and enjoy it

 For fans of botnets, I have developed this room where we will download our own zombie army botnet and attack a virtual machine on our own network.
+Here I leave you the complete walkthrough.
+Have fun!

 Here you have the link to my Botnet room: https://tryhackme.com/jr/blockchainvkkgjrphsh